paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 * Run the Web application
     * open the app folder _cd app_
-    * run Streamlit app to interact with documents local llm _streamlit run poc.py_
+    * run Streamlit app to interact with documents local llm _streamlit run app.py_

 * Open the application in a Web Browser
     *  The are several web pages to interact with the application.
 Assuming of course you have already ingested documents (see notes below)